 Pursue / prevent

 A tactical and enforcement subgroup which identifies and responds to modern slavery related offences across Derby and Derbyshire.
-Attendees are made up of first responders (including ourselves) and other organisations with law enforcement powers.
+Attendees are made up of First Responders (including ourselves) and other organisations with law enforcement powers.

 Emergency planning